If you're looking for a cheap or free open source ecommerce platform, you've come to the right place.

 Not to mention, you can make pretty much any type of website with it.

-The bonus is- there's a huge community of people behind Drupal, so you can turn to the forums, social pages, and blogs for support.
+The bonus is there's a huge community of people behind Drupal, so you can turn to the forums, social pages, and blogs for support.

 - Drupal was designed with the idea that only professionals were going to use it.
 This is why if you're a developer you'll feel right at home.
 The initial goal of Drupal has carried over throughout the years and it's one of the main reasons it's so powerful.
+There are very strict development standards on the Drupal webste that must be adhered to, to ensure high quality output

 - The online community is always there to help you along your way.
+There is also an extensive help guide available on Drupal's website as well as a very helpful video library

 - You're going to have a tough time running an online store if you're new to Drupal Commerce.
 It's hard to learn and most of the discussion in the community is coming from more experienced developers.